Bayesian hidden Markov models for latent variable labeling assignments in conflict research: application to the role ceasefires play in conflict dynamics: Statistical methodology

-\if1\blind {\center Jonathan P Williams$^{1}$, Gudmund H Hermansen$^{2,3}$, H\r{a}vard Mokleiv Nyg\r{a}rd$^{3}$, \\ Govinda Clayton$^{4}$, Siri Aas Rustad$^{3}$ and H\r{a}vard Strand$^{2,3}$ \ }where $q_{1}, q_{2}, q_{3}, q_{4}, q_{5}, q_{6}$ are real-valued parameters which determine the rates of respective state transitions.
-Note that the matrix on the left simply re-scales (as row-wise multivariate logistic function transformations) the matrix on the right to have unit row sums, making it a proper probability transition matrix.
+}where $q_{1}^{(i,k)}, q_{2}^{(i,k)}, q_{3}^{(i,k)}, q_{4}^{(i,k)}, q_{5}^{(i,k)}, q_{6}^{(i,k)}$ are real-valued parameters that determine the rates of their respective state transitions.
+Note that the matrix on the left simply re-scales (as row-wise multivariate logistic function transformations) the matrix on the right to have unit row sums, making it a proper transition probability matrix.
 The column and row indices correspond to the state space $\{1,2,3\}$.
-For example, the (1,2) component of $P$ expresses the value of the probability of transition from state 1 to state 2, for any two successive weeks.
-Since the matrix $P$ is not indexed by $t_{i,k}$ it is implied that the Markov chain is time-homogeneous.
+For example, the (1,2) component of $P^{(i,k)}$ expresses the value of the probability of transition from state 1 to state 2, for any two successive weeks.
+Furthermore, we express the transition probability parameters as,

+where $x^{(i)}_{k}$ is a column vector of the geopolitical, region specific control covariates from Section \ref{control_variables} as well as the indicators for ceasefire and pre-ceasefire periods, for country $i$ at week $k$, and $\zeta$ is a coefficient matrix.
+The feature-rich coefficient matrix $\zeta$ is a crucial component of the HMM for the purpose of studying dynamics of conflict.
+In theory, the transition rate parameters can be made arbitrarily conflict specific by including as many features (i.e., covariates and coefficient parameters) as necessary.
+These features determine the rate at which the underlying state of conflict evolves or ceases to progress at all.

-Accordingly, for weeks $t_{i,1},\dots,t_{i,n_{i}}$ the probability mass function of the latent state sequence $s_{i,1},\dots,s_{i,n_{i}}$ has the form, {
+Accordingly, for weeks $1,\dots,n_{i}$ the probability mass function of the latent state sequence $s_{i,1},\dots,s_{i,n_{i}}$ has the form,